Natata08/application-hub/README.md

+# Application Hub Project

+It consists of two packages:

+- `api` which is a NodeJS project using Express for the API
+- `frontend` which is Next.js project for building the web application

 ### Using Two VS Code Windows for `api/` and `frontend`

 Open `api/` and `frontend/` in separate VS Code windows to ensure extensions like ESLint work correctly, as our monorepo setup has individual `package.json` files for each folder.